ruggeri/tech-notes/randos/mining-massive-datasets.md

       needed for gradient descent.
 * So we expect this to be linear in the number of edges, I believe.
 That is a great speedup for sparse graphs!
+* There's also an idea, called "simrank".
+We have a random walker start from a vertex.
+A neighbor is chosen equiprobably.
+We also relocate the walker back to the start vertex with some probability.
+* The probability we observe them in any given location represents the similarity with the start node.
+* They discuss an algorithm for finding clusters of triangles, which again could be considered nucleii of clusters.
+They give a MapReduce implementation for this.
+However, I am uninterested.
+* They give an example of finding clusters of search queries:
+    * Advertisers bid on search queries
+    * You add an edge between the advertiser and these search queries.
+    * After clustering, you have the ability to "broaden" search queries with other related queries, by virtue of the graphical connection with the advertisers.